Summer 2023 Registration Information

 Prior to Registration

 - Log into http://my.fsu.edu to check for any checklists, stops, or holds.
 Be sure to click through the details of each hold to review the contact information and instructions provided there.
-Contact your departmental office for any clearances or course authorizations you may need.
-The most common stop is due to outstanding fees and tuition.
+Contact your departmental office for any clearances or class authorizations you may need.

-- Health compliance requirements are at http://healthcenter.fsu.edu/forms/forms.html.
-The Student Immunization record is the document that must be turned in.
-For students enrolling with International Programs, the IP Transient Student Immunization-Insurance record is the immunization record to submit.
-Students under the age of 18 must have a parent/guardian signature on the Student Immunization Record authorizing care at the Wellness Center before the student can be treated.
-Health insurance compliance can only be completed online at http://studentinsurance.fsu.edu/.
-Healthcare Compliance instructions give step-by-step instructions for compliance.
+- Health compliance requirements are found at https://uhs.fsu.edu.
+The student’s immunization record may be used to show proof of immunizations.
+Students may also turn in records from their health care provider.
+Students under the age of 18 must have a parent’s or guardian’s signature on the student immunization record authorizing care at the Wellness Center before the student can be treated.
+Health insurance compliance can only be completed online at http://studentinsurance.fsu.edu.
+Healthcare Compliance gives step-by-step instructions for completing this requirement.

 Undergraduate Academic Advisement